Cray-HPE/docs-csm/operations/node_management/Troubleshoot_Interfaces_with_IP_Address_Issues.md

 Correct NCNs that are failing to assigning a static IP address or detect a duplicate IP address.

 The Wicked network manager tool will fail to bring an interface up if its assigned IP address already exists in the respective LAN.
-This can be detected by checking for signs of duplicate IP messages in the log.
+This can be detected by checking for signs of duplicate IP address messages in the log.

 ### Prerequisites